MeanderingProgrammer/render-markdown.nvim/README.md

         -- Use a boolean to make behavior apply to all languages.
         -- Borders above & below blocks will continue to be rendered. disable_background = { 'diff' },
+        -- Number of lines from start/end to skip rendering background. background_inset = 1,
         -- Width of the code block background.
         -- | block | width of the code block  |
         -- | full  | full width of the window |